BOOK A DEMO

 31

-Determine the lease term, which includes the non-cancellable period of the lease and any additional periods covered by options to extend or terminate the lease if the lessee is reasonably certain to exercise those options.
+When accounting for leases, it’s important to determine the lease term, including the non-cancellable period of the lease and any additional periods covered by options to extend or terminate the lease if the lessee is reasonably certain to exercise those options.
 The lease term is used to calculate the lease liability and the right-of-use asset.

 Identify and properly account for all lease payments, including fixed payments, variable payments, or options to purchase the asset.
 Variable lease payments that depend on an index or rate need to be estimated and included in the measurement of the lease liability.